knightjdr/gatsby-starter-scientist/README.md

 The people page is built from markdown files in `src/markdown/people` and images in `src/images/people`.
 Each person in the lab should have his/her own file in the markdown folder.
 The person's name and order of appearance are required, while the e-mail, image and title fields are optional.

+Images should be square and at least 900 x 900 pixels and either PNG or JPG.

 This page is optional.
 Delete all files in this folder if you do not want this page.
 This will also remove the `People` link from the navigation bar.

 ### Publications page

 Publications for this page are automatically retrieved from PubMed via PMIDs specified in the `gatsby-config.js` file.
-The will be ordered by publication date.
+They will be ordered by publication date.
 The IDs should be placed in the `publications` field in the `siteMetadata` object.

 This page is optional.
 Delete all links from the array or delete the field to remove the page.
 This will also remove the `Publications` link from the navigation bar.

-### favicon
+### Favicon

 The favourite icon (favicon) is used in a few places.
 Most notably it is the small icon present in the browser tab and located next to the website title on bookmarks.

 It can be changed by replacing the image `src/images/favicon.png`.
-It should be a square image 512x512px in `png` format.
+It should be a square image 512 x 512 pixels in `png` format.
 To be consistent with the style of the current icon, create a background circle with the hex colour `#ffffff` and give the foreground image the colour `#3d8183`.

-### logo
+### Logo

 The site logo is located in the top left of the navigation bar and can be changed by replacing the image `src/images/logo.inline.svg`.
 It should be an svg to allow the site to colour the image based on the theme (light/dark) and mouse state (hover or focus).

-### theme
+### Theme

 The colour theme can be changed by editing `src/components/layout/layout.css`.
 You should only edit the `color-primary` variables and ensure the resulting selections have sufficient contrast with the background colour in both the light and dark modes.
 You can use a site like [contrast finder](https://app.contrast-finder.org/?lang=en) to test the contrast of your theme.
 ```